seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 bad shorts were reversed on the strength of it — and the twenty-five per-coin rows beside the one BTC row went unread, so a measured `БЫЧИЙ` produced no long, no level and an empty `ЖДАТЬ` field.
-Naming the file was necessary and was not sufficient; a window nobody reads is the same as a window nobody has. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an artifact and never against the run's memory of its own answer.
+Naming the file was necessary and was not sufficient; a window nobody reads is the same as a window nobody has. **43–44 name the run that followed, and both are one object error:** every level was computed at the frozen price and published against an entry the Boss would have filled somewhere else, which put a stop inside the noise floor on one coin and emptied a whole section on four others — the same mistake with opposite signs, invisible in both directions because each number was internally consistent with the price it was measured at. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an artifact and never against the run's memory of its own answer.
 A rule stated in §2 and